 - s0 - Period - The number of time periods to use in the calculation.
 Default value is 10.

-- s1 - Standard Deviation Shift - The number of standard deviations that is used to shift the bands away from the simple moving average.
+- s1 - Standard Deviation Shift - The number of standard deviations that is used to determine the values of the Upper and Lower Bollinger Bands in relation to the simple moving average.
 Default value is 2.